Scientific Name

 Description

-The reddish or orange, yellow-tipped flowers make a bright display above the green foliage and are usually borne in cincinni, curved inflorescences characteristic of many Echeverias.
+The reddish or orange, yellow-tipped flowers make a bright display above the green foliage.
+They usually appear arranged in cincinni, curved inflorescences characteristic of many Echeverias.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.